adia-technology/azure-devops-git-tools/README.md

 A personal access token should be generated in Azure DevOps security settings.
 A Code/Read permission should be enough.

 An optional `-basePath <path>` parameter can be provided to customize cloning target directory.
-By default, SSH is used to clone the repositories.
+By default, SSH is used to clone the repositories, and you need to make sure to have the right keys installed.

 To use HTTPS, pass in the `cloneWithHttps` flag.
+With `cloneWithHttps` the provided personal access token will be used to checkout the code.

 ## update
 This scripts automates updating of repository contents using `git pull` command.
 Usage: